 Focus on your long-term goals, not your immediate comfort

-According to this Barclays’ white paper, 'Cycle of Investors Emotions,'investors who regularly changed their investment portfolio saw lower returns than those who left their investments alone.
+According to this Barclays’ white paper a few years ago called 'Cycle of Investors Emotions,' investors who regularly changed their investment portfolio saw lower returns than those who left their investments alone.
 Simply put, the more we micromanage our money, the more we stunt its ability to grow.

 Unfortunately, when we allow our emotions to drive our investment decisions, our immediate need for emotional comfort often overrides our long-term investment goals.
 So how do we overcome this?